AlexanderPrincipe/Chat-Socket.io/README.md

 ## Chat developed with socket.io and nodejs

-### Start application with the command 'npm run dev'start application with the command 'npm run dev'
+### Start application with the command 'npm run dev'